DHTMLX/docs-diagram/docs/api/data_collection/getroot_method.md

 ### Description

-@short: returns the id of the root item by the id of its child
+@short: Returns the id of the root item by the id of its child

 ### Usage